eclipse-archived/codewind-docs/docs/_blog/2020-04-16-working-with-private-registries.md

 ### A Java Maven Example

-The steps to configure and pull from a private Maven repository for Java projects is very similar to the NPM example I've described, so I won't go into too much detail here.
+The steps to configure and pull from a private Maven repository for Java projects is very similar to the NPM example I've described, so I won't go into as much detail here.
 Once again, I start by setting up the proper credentials to access the private server; for Maven, that means adding a `server` element to my `~/.m2/settings.xml` file:

 ```xml
 <server>